Learner55555/workerwebapp/README.md

 This project is created to input worker information, get that information, edit it and export it to excel file.

-Commmands to run the project on localhost
+Commmands to run the project on localhost:

-1) create DATABASE named it_project
+1) create DATABASE named it_project;

 2) Go to project folder and run cmd, type these commands:<br>